 Between Miami and Bahia Honda State Park (above), you will find the Everglades National Park, the largest subtropical wilderness in the United States.
 From the National Park, you can take one of several tours that head out in all different directions.
 There is a boat tour through a chain of islands and mangrove islets off the Gulf in what is called “Ten Thousand Islands.”
 There is a tram tour through Shark Valley into the “River of Grass,” whose brackish waters provide a feeding ground for several species of sharks.
 And, there are several airboat tours, which glide through parts of the 1.5 million acre wetland preserve, providing you with views of wild gators, turtles, herons, and other wildlife.

 Another option is the Everglades Alligator Farm & Airboat, which takes folks on an exhilarating ride through shallow, freshwater marshes.
 The guided tour takes passengers through South Florida’s largest alligator farm, which provides a home for 2,000 gators, as well as crocodiles and exotic snakes.
-The Florida Everglades are a must-see to close out the details of your Florida visit.
+The Florida Everglades is a must-see to close out the details of your Florida visit.

 The Final Word on Miami Attractions